Stay on top of your credit and debt

 Your credit score matters because it may impact your interest rate, term, and credit limit.
 The higher your credit score, the more you may be able to borrow and the lower the interest rate you could receive.

-You can request your credit report at no cost once a year from the top 3 credit reporting agencies ― Equifax®, Experian®, and TransUnion®.
+You can request your credit report at no cost once a year from the top 3 credit reporting agencies — Equifax®, Experian®, and TransUnion® through annualcreditreport.com.
 When you get your report, review it carefully to make sure your credit history is accurate and free from errors.

-Note: A free annual credit report may not include your credit score, and a reporting agency may charge a fee to see a credit score.
-Request your free annual credit report at annualcreditreport.com.
+It is important to understand that your free annual credit report may not include your credit score, and a reporting agency may charge a fee for your credit score.

 Did you know?
 Eligible Wells Fargo customers can easily access their FICO® Credit Score through Wells Fargo Online® - plus tools tips, and much more.
-Learn how to access your FICO® Credit Score.
-Don't worry, requesting your score or reports in these ways won't affect your score.
+Learn how to access your FICO Score.
+Don't worry, requesting your score or reports in these ways won't negatively affect your score.

-You generally qualify for the best rates, depending on debt-to-income (DTI) ratio and collateral value.
+You may generally be able to qualify for the best rates, depending on your debt-to-income (DTI) ratio and the amount of equity you have in any collateral.

-You typically qualify for credit, depending on DTI and collateral value, but may not get the best rates.
+You may typically be able to qualify for credit, depending on your debt-to-income (DTI) ratio and the amount of equity you have in any collateral (but you may not get the best rates).

 You may have difficulty obtaining unsecured credit.